rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 Type: select one (optional)

-- Receiving more funds would allow me to keep my current level of contributions [`NEXT`](#what-rust-teams-are-you-a-part-of)
+- Receiving more funds would allow me to keep my current level of contributions
-- Receiving more funds would allow me to increase my current level of contributions [`NEXT`](#what-rust-teams-are-you-a-part-of)
+- Receiving more funds would allow me to increase my current level of contributions
-- I am happy with the current funding that I have at the moment [`NEXT`](#what-rust-teams-are-you-a-part-of)
+- I am happy with the current funding that I have at the moment
 - I do not require/want any funding for my contributions
 - Other (open response)